 Even after your third cup of coffee you still cannot find the motivation to do anything?

-Doesn’t matter if you are working from home or at an office, sometimes it can be very hard to keep the eyes open and focus on the tasks of the day.
+Doesn’t matter if you are working from home or at an office, sometimes it can be very hard to keep your eyes open and focus on the tasks of the day.
 Before you even start working you are already counting the hours until you can go home and take a nap.
 Does this sound familiar?

 Oftentimes the problem is that we don’t allow ourselves to fully wake up before we head out of the house or enter our workplaces in the morning.
 Although your body seems awake, often your mind is on a completely different level.

 Let’s be honest here… what’s the first thing you do when waking up?
-Turning off the alarm, getting angry with yourself for watching another series on Netflix the night before, quickly checking your social media, spending more time than expected on Instagram, checking the time again, realising that you are running late, quickly hopping into the shower, getting ready for the day, grabbing your bag and finally running out through the door?
+Turning off the alarm, getting angry with yourself for watching another series on Netflix the night before, quickly checking your social media, spending more time than expected on Instagram, checking the time again, realizing that you are running late, quickly hopping into the shower, getting ready for the day, grabbing your bag and finally running out through the door?

 Don’t get me wrong, I love social media and watching a good Netflix series at night but we should not allow these habits to influence our life in a negative way.
 It’s all about balance… right?